AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/overview/product-features.md

 ### Forward a single message

 Users can forward a single message.
-This feature is in the message components in UIKit, such as `TextMessage`, `AudioMessage`, `FileMessage`, and so on.
+This feature is in the message components, such as `TextMessage`, `AudioMessage`, `FileMessage`, and so on.

 The single message forwarding feature is enabled by default.
 You can disable it in the global configuration: